 Depending on your operating system, you may need to install software to make this connection.
-Check out on Quick Start Guides for information on how to install the necessary software for your operating system
+Check out our documentation on Connecting to HCC Clusters.

 Information on how to change or retrieve your password can be found on the documentation page: How to change your password